kindoblue/iap-viewer-clojure/README.md

 # iap-viewer

-_work in progress_

-A simple utility to dump (still no verification) the content of an In-App purchase receipt from Apple store backend.
+A simple utility to dump the content of an In-App purchase receipt from Apple store backend.
+The content is validated using a local root CA certificate from Apple.

 You can run it as a web application